ultraq/redhorizon/README.md

 Download the distribution bundle from the [project releases](https://github.com/ultraq/redhorizon/releases) page, then unzip it to somewhere on your computer.

-### macOS

-On newer versions of macOS (I'm running Catalina, 10.15, but I hear it happens on Big Sur, 11, as well), you'll need to install the FreeType library as well.
-This can be done with [Homebrew](https://brew.sh/) by running `brew install freeetype`.

 CLI Tools
 ---------